jaanvi-prabhakar/locked-in/README.md

 │   └── LockedInApplication.java
 ```

+## License
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 Built by [@jaanvi-prabhakar](https://github.com/jaanviprabhakar)
 Feel free to open issues, feature requests, or PRs!
+> **Note:** This project is open-source for learning, contribution, and personal use.
+> Commercial use, redistribution, or monetization of this project or its derivatives is **not permitted** without explicit permission.